 To date, the Conservancy has safeguarded over 16,310 acres at 18 nature preserves.
 These special places include the Lizard Tail Swamp Preserve, comprising over 850 acres of forests and hardwood swamps; Maurice River Bluffs Preserve, 535 acres of resting and feeding grounds for raptors and other migratory birds; and Gandy’s Beach Preserve, nearly 2,500 acres of beaches, marshes, and forests that provide nesting and feeding grounds for migratory birds.

-The Delaware Bayshores are home to a host of rare and endangered plants and animals.
+The Delaware Bayshore are home to a host of rare and endangered plants and animals.
 The Conservancy’s Lummis Ponds Preserve is home to swamp pink (Helonias bullata), a rare flowering pink wetland plant.
 Indian Trail Swamp Preserve, located on the Cape May Peninsula, is a 725 acre preserve that helps protect a state-imperiled Cape May lowland swamp community.

 Take a virtual tour of the Delaware Bayshores.